-Another group of bimodal bilinguals, which Dufour (1997) refers to as sign-text bilinguals, can also provide a unique window into bilingual language processing.
+The nature of bilingual language processing can be further elucidated by considering another group of bimodal bilinguals, a group that Dufour (1997) refers to as sign-text bilinguals.
 Sign-text bilinguals are those who are fluent in a sign language, as well as the written form of a spoken language.
-While sign-text bilinguals do not display the salient characteristic of both speaking and signing a language, they nevertheless process two languages with very different grammatical structures.
+While sign-text bilinguals do not display the salient characteristic of both speaking and signing a language, they nevertheless process two languages with very different grammatical structures, and can provide a unique window into bilingual language processing.
 Unfortunately, little work has been done to directly contrast the two language forms in sign-text bilinguals.
 However, as Dufour explains, there are studies that use text-based input as the stimuli or materials for studies with deaf signers.
 While these studies fail to control for the wide range of relevant variables found to influence bilingual status (such as age of acquisition, proficiency, etc.), they nevertheless provide an insight into the interaction between the two modalities.